Abhinav7264/Ecom_deploy/README.md

 Public S3 Bucket Setup

-Upload the necessary e-commerce images (logo, product images, etc.) from the repository to your own public S3 bucket.
+Upload the necessary e-commerce images (logo, product images, etc.) , files from this repository to your own public S3 bucket.

 ## **Part 1: Deploying the E-commerce MVP with Terraform**